lingxuez/sLED/README.md

 Suppose X, Y are p-dimensional random vectors independently coming from two populations.
 Let D be the differential matrix

-D = A(Y) - A(X)
+D = cov(Y) - cov(X)

-where A() is some p-by-p relationship matrix among features in the two populations, including the covariance matrices and correlation matrices.

 The goal for sLED is to test the following hypothesis:

 H_0: D=0 versus H_1: D \neq 0

 and to identify the non-zero entries if the null hypothesis is rejected. sLED is more powerful than many existing two-sample testing procedures for high-dimensional covariance matrices (that is, when p is larger than the sample sizes), even when the signal is both weak and sparse.

+sLED can also be used to compare other p-by-p relationship matrices, including correlation matrices and weighted adjacency matrices.

 ## Installation